 Specific themes to be explored: Is there a need for a new human rights narrative?
 Can the Agenda 2030 provide this narrative without challenging universally accepted human rights norms and standards?
 What are the risks of new approaches and documentation which may receive widespread state support but which are not legally binding?
 How can these risks be mitigated?

-This roundtable provides an opportunity to explore risks and opportunities provided by Agenda 2030 and to identify creative approaches among a range of responsible actors seeking to promote and strengthen human rights principles.
+This roundtable provided an opportunity to explore risks and opportunities provided by Agenda 2030 and to identify creative approaches among a range of responsible actors seeking to promote and strengthen human rights principles.

-Topics for discussion to include: ways in which to strengthen and expand civil society space and protect human rights defenders; the role and influence of emerging and ‘middle powers’; prospects for engagement of non-state actors, including business.
+Topics for discussion included: ways in which to strengthen and expand civil society space and protect human rights defenders; the role and influence of emerging and ‘middle powers’; prospects for engagement of non-state actors, including business.

-This invitation only expert roundtable is being developed in partnership with the Federal Department of Foreign Affairs of Switzerland and the Ministry for Foreign Affairs of Finland.
-Through frank and off-the-record discussion under the Wilton Park protocol, the meeting will aim to:
+This invitation only expert roundtable was being developed in partnership with the Federal Department of Foreign Affairs of Switzerland and the Ministry for Foreign Affairs of Finland.
+Through frank and off-the-record discussion under the Wilton Park protocol, the meeting aimed to:

 - Take stock of the current international human rights landscape in relation to Agenda 2030;

 - Identifying the challenges and opportunities provided by the convergence between the human rights and development pillars;

 - Explore sustainable ways forward and consider creative solutions.